PyroMikeGit/SuperKaizoIronMON/README.md

 ### Heart Gold / Soul Silver

-> **NOTE: These pivot rules and areas are still being worked on.**
->
-> Expect a ROM patch update in the near future, such that the mid-game pivot will be entirely contained within the Bug Catching Contest and all other areas / surf encounters are ineligble.
+> **NOTE: These pivot rules and areas are still being worked on.** Expect a ROM patch update in the near future to help switch days for the Bug Catching Contest pivot area.

 0. All other [HGSS specific Kaizo rules](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621#heart-gold--soul-silver) apply, unless changed below
 1. The hidden items prior to entering Gym 1 are allowed to be picked up
-2. Whitney's Gym must be completed before heading north of Goldenrod City (Route 35+)
+2. Whitney's Gym must be completed before heading north of Goldenrod City (Route 35)
 3. Morty's Gym must be completed before leaving Ecruteak City
 4. You must turn off Rocket Hideout alarms after the first alarm
 5. **Mid-game Pivot Rules**:
    - You must pivot after defeating Morty and before fighting Chuck
-   - Bug Catching Contest is banned
+   - [Bug Catching Contest](https://bulbapedia.bulbagarden.net/wiki/Bug-Catching_Contest) is the dedicated pivot area of the game
-   - You final pivot must end up LOWER LEVEL than your first/original main Pokémon
+   - You final pivot must end up 3 LEVELS LOWER than your original main Pokémon (e.g. lv.47 can only catch mons lv44 or lower)
-   - **Warning**: Save your game frequently while searching for a pivot.
-The rom patch may soft-lock your game if you encounter a roamer.
-Load your save or use Tracker's Restore Points.
 6. Kanto Rules:
    1. Lt.
 Surge's Gym must be completed before leaving Vermillion City
    2. Must repair Power Plant and upgrade Poké Gear ASAP